South Korean workers return home after days of detention in Georgia following immigration raid

 Choi Yeon-ju, the 64-year-old mother of another worker, said her son’s detention was “incredibly shocking and stunning.”
 But she said her son also finally made a short phone call to their family after midnight Thursday.

-“He didn’t say much about how he was, just saying he was okay and telling us not to worry too much,” she said.
+“He didn’t say much about how he was, just saying he was okay and telling us not to worry too much,” she said, waiting with her daughter-in-law and a grandchild.

 Trump halted the workers’ departure process